foundersandcoders/coursebook/src/course/syllabus/projects/in-house-design/spikes.md

 ## UX

 There are many different approaches to designing intuitive user experiences.
-You might like to look at practices or

 You might like to look at design practices, systems or a particular library such as Styled Components.